n8kowald/powerpi/README.md

 sudo chmod +x ~/powerpi/powerpi.sh
 ```

-# Configure
-- Replace ```RECIPIENTS="user@gmail.com"``` with your email address in ~/powerpi/powerpi.sh
-- Play with the settings passed to 'raspistill' to get the best photo quality

 # Create the cronjob
 Edit your crontab by typing ```crontab -e``` and paste the following command